EHB-MCT/portfolio-second-chance-RobbeCooman/.github/README.md

 ### Installation
 1. Clone the repository.
+2. Create a file named `.env` in the root directory of the project and add the following environment variables:
+- `POSTGRES_USER=username`
+- `POSTGRES_PASSWORD=password`
+- `POSTGRES_DB=database`

+Replace username, password, database with your actual database details.

-2. Navigate to the root directory and execute the following command to start the frontend, backend, and database using Docker Compose: `docker-compose up --build`
+3. Navigate to the root directory and execute the following command to start the frontend, backend, and database using Docker Compose: `docker-compose up --build`

 ## Usage